Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 ### [1] Generate “segment2pixel.v”

+This is the core verilog file of our diaplay circuit*

-Note : this is the only file in the pipeline that needs to be regenerated when changing size/resolution.
+> * This is the only file in the pipeline that needs to be regenerated when changing size/resolution.
 The rest (displaymain+xorexpand+rndswitch) are static, and the size/resolution is handled by passing the appropriate “`define” to Yosys.

 This allows to cache the resulting .skcd of the whole pipeline (cf `CircuitPipeline::GenerateDisplaySkcd`) using `segment2pixel.v` **content as cache key**.